ServerSelectorX/Connector-Addons/README.md

 ## How to write an addon

-Create a new java project in your IDE and add the spigot and SSX-Connector jar files to the classpath.
+Create a new text file ending in `.java`.
+Write your addon in this file.
+Place an SSX-Connector jar file and spigot jar file in the same directory.
+Compile by running `javac -cp '*:.' *.java`.
+This will produce a `.class` file which can be loaded by SSX-Connector.

-Create a new java file (not in a package) for the addon.
-The name of this file should be the name of your addon, for example Hello.java.
 The class should extend `Addon` (import `xyz.derkades.ssx_connector.Addon`).
 Implement the required methods.
 In the `onLoad` method, use the `addPlaceholder(String key, Supplier<String> placeholder)` and `addPlayerPlaceholder(String key, BiFunction<UUID, String, String> placeholder)` methods to add placeholders.

 ### Example